tianzhuqiao/mplpanel/README.md

 # mplpanel
-**mplpanel** is a wx.Panel that makes it easy to use matplotlibplot in wxPython application.
+**mplpanel** is a wx.Panel that makes it easy to use matplotlib plot in wxPython application.

 1. Install
 ```bash